muthaiyanmani/smart-attendance/README.md

+## Step 1:
-Step 1: Change your BASE_URL to your backend domain [/src/config/setting.ts]
+Point your backend URL [/src/config/setting.ts]

+## Step 2:
+npm install

-Step 2:npm install
+## Step 3:

-Step 3:npm run start
+npm run start

+## You can use this for live demo https://rando-comment-app.vercel.app